informartin/zkRelay/README.md

 The implementation is based on [ZoKrates](https://github.com/Zokrates/ZoKrates) and performs off-chain Bitcoin header chain validations, while only the resulting proof is submitted to the target ledger.

-The workflow of zkRelay is seperated into three steps, ZoKrates code generation, a one-time compilation and setup step and many-time validation.
+The workflow of zkRelay is separated into three steps, ZoKrates code generation, a one-time compilation and setup step and many-time validation.

 As a prerequisite, [ZoKrates](https://github.com/Zokrates/ZoKrates) needs to be installed in version 0.5.1 for both steps.